 Because of its low computational footprints and quick hardware optimization abilities, AV1 delivers highest-quality real-time videos, scalable to any modern device at any bandwidth.
 AV1 is still a highly experimental codec but is supported by Firefox, Google Chrome, VLC media player, FFmpeg among others.
 However, the codec being new, it will take some time before AV1 hardware decoding capabilities are integrated on a mass scale.

 Finalized on 6 July 2020, by the Joint Video Experts Team (JVET), a united video expert team of the MPEG working group of ISO/IEC JTC 1 and the VCEG working group of ITU-T, VVC is the latest and the most competent successor of HEVC and AVC.

 VVC or Versatile Video Coding provides a major benefit in compression over HEVC.
 VVC is predicted to achieve an estimated 50% bit rate reduction versus HEVC for equal subjective video quality.
 Application areas especially targeted for the use of VVC include ultra-high-definition 4K and 8K video, omnidirectional video, video with a high dynamic range, and wide color gamut.

 Because proprietary codecs and video containers exist, it’s important to deliver multiple versions of your live streams to viewers.
-Muvi Live Server supports multi-codec and low latency video delivery across a variety of formats, including MP4, MOV, MKV, FLV, VOB, M4V, AVI, 3GP, MPG.
+Muvi Live supports multi-codec and low latency video delivery across a variety of formats, including MP4, MOV, MKV, FLV, VOB, M4V, AVI, 3GP, MPG.

 We’d love to set you up for a 14-day Free trial to explore more live streaming opportunities!